chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

 Certainly!
 Let's discuss a few more operators commonly used in Kotlin Flow:

+10. ## merge:
-10. **merge**: Merges multiple flows into a single flow, emitting values from all of them concurrently.
+   Merges multiple flows into a single flow, emitting values from all of them concurrently.

     ```kotlin
     import kotlinx.coroutines.delay